Usage and admin help

 When can you expect these changes

-If you’re a site admin, you’ll receive emails about the changes with more details and a timeline prior to the rollout.
-Also, look out for in-product notifications that will help you and your team understand when these changes will occur and guide you through using the new experience.
+If you’re a site admin, we’ll notify you about the changes with more details and a timeline prior to the rollout.
+Look out for in-product notifications that will help you and your team understand when these changes will occur and guide you through using the new experience.

 For more, take a look at the frequently asked questions.